 - Cut the fillets in half, lengthwise, then cut in half crosswise so you have 4 pieces each fillet.
 Transfer to a plate, season on one side with lemon pepper seasoning and keep chilled until ready to use.

 In a small heavy pot, preheat 2 cups of oil to 350ºF to 360ºF.
-In a large bowl, add the flour.
+In a large bowl, add the flour and cornstarch.
 Add the remaining dry spices and stir well.
-Whisk in the mineral water or beer until most of the lumps are gone.
-Let batter sit until oil is hot.
+Mix in the egg well.
+Gradually whisk in the mineral water or beer until most of the lumps are gone.
+Keep batter chilled until ready to use.

-- Lightly dredge the fish pieces through some flour.
+Lightly dredge the fish pieces through some flour.
+Shake off excess flour.
 Add a few pieces of fish to the batter, making sure they are coated evenly.
-When oil is up to temperature, using tongs, add 1 piece of fish at a time, shaking off excess batter.
-Fry 3 to 4 pieces at a time, making sure you don’t overcrowd the oil.
+Shake off excess batter from fish and add 1 piece of fish at a time to hot oil Fry 3 to 4 pieces at a time, making sure you don’t overcrowd the oil.
+Fry until golden brown, turning as needed.
 Transfer the fish to a baking sheet lined with a wire rack and keep warm in a low temperature oven.

 - To plate, spread some sriracha mayo onto warmed tortilla, top with 2 pieces of fish per taco, garnish with slaw, radishes, avocado and lime wedges